Terminal High Altitude Area Defense

-Terminal High Altitude Area Defense (THAAD), formerly Theater High Altitude Area Defense, is an American anti-ballistic missile defense system designed to intercept and destroy short-, medium-, and intermediate-range ballistic missiles in their terminal phase (descent or reentry).
+Terminal High Altitude Area Defense (THAAD), formerly Theater High Altitude Area Defense, is an American anti-ballistic missile defense system, deployed since 2008, designed to intercept and destroy short-, medium-, and intermediate-range ballistic missiles in their terminal phase (descent or reentry).
 The THAAD interceptor carries no warhead, instead relying on its kinetic energy of impact to destroy the incoming missile.
 THAAD was developed after the experience of Iraq's Scud missile attacks during the Gulf War in 1991.